Recommendations for Renewal

 The Educational Plan of St. Jerome Academy offers excellent guidance for curricular development.

-Memoria Press has pre-packaged curricular materials for each grade level that will ease the transition for schools.
-Its curriculum is easily tailored to Catholic classical liberal arts schools through the use of supplementary materials.
+Classical Academic Press and Memoria Press have curricular materials for each grade level that will ease the transition for schools.
+These curricula can be tailored to Catholic classical liberal arts schools through the use of supplementary materials.

 Begin looking to fill open staff positions with teachers attracted by the idea of Catholic liberal education.
 Post position openings on the Employment Opportunities page of our website as well as in the education section on CatholicJobs.com, using the keywords “Catholic classical liberal arts.”